v8sagar/pickship/README.md

 current compile target version: 11

-For further information regarding the setup and status of the project, look into the parent project which is used to
+For further information regarding the setup and status of the project, look into the parent project which is used to.